 What are the technical architecture patterns to implement automated governance?

-Several architecture patterns may be used in today’s data governance.
+Several architecture patterns may be used in today’s data governance or while implementing a data platform.
 First, before a technical architecture diagram, it’s essential to have a business technology diagram of your entire data ecosystem.
 Doing so helps organizations pinpoint and map their data sources.
 The data sources may serve different purposes; for instance, one of the data sources is what will be consumed by end-users, while another source may house an application that will be generating the data.
 Creating a business technology diagram helps teams visualize the data ecosystem’s interconnectivity, develop processes, and understand how the data consumers will benefit from the available data and the tools they’ll be using.
 From a technical architecture standpoint, consider leveraging data mesh architecture patterns where each department or domain has its own data zones for data discovery and processing to create a trusted and refined dataset.
 They can share artifacts (such as rule definitions or templates) with other domains.
 The architecture can be implemented in a lakehouse compute environment to reduce data duplication, improve cost efficiency, and provide faster data access.
 In addition, you should consider robust metadata-led data fabric and tools to capture technical, operational, and business metadata for the entire data ecosystem irrespective of the tech stack you implement.
 The active metadata fabric will allow you to implement data governance, policies, access controls, and working KPIs to measure success and improve adoption.

 Where should governance be on a list of priorities for a CDO?